MyNixOS website logo

 CRANStatus checkno-suggestions check pkgdown

-This is a R package to implement certain spatial and spatio-temporal models taking use to the cgeneric interface in the INLA package.
-This interface is a way to implement models by writing C code to build the precision matrix compiling it so that INLA can use it internally.
+This is a R package to implement certain spatial and spatio-temporal models, including some of the spatio-temporal models proposed here.
+It uses the cgeneric interface in the INLA package, to implement models by writing C code to build the precision matrix compiling it so that INLA can use it internally.

 Installation